sigridjonsson/projMvc/README.md

 Get going
 -----------------------------------
-To get going with the application install the essentials.
+Install the essentials to get going with the application.
 ```
 composer install
 ```